Tiny Footprint Tango Tour

 Before she came to tango, Winnie Cheung earned a doctorate in composition from the Eastman School of Music.
 Now she is a tango fanatic who travels regularly to Argentina and a performing member of Cuarteto Tanguero.

-Tango is our voice, and while it is a tradition that started at the beginning of the 20th century, we use it to tell our story today.
-See what its all about in the video below.
+Tango is our voice.
+While it is a tradition that started at the beginning of the 20th century, we use it to tell our story today.

 Upcoming TFTT Tour Dates